LukasKristensen/discord-hall-of-fame-bot/README.md

 ### 1.03
+- [ ] Only count non-author reactions towards the total amount for threshold
+- [ ] When a post goes below the threshold remove the embed, but keep the message so that it would be able to be reposted again

+### 1.03
 - [x] When the reaction counter goes up on an existing hall-of-fame post, it should update the message with the total amount of reactions
 - [x] Remove incoming non-bot posts in the hall-of-fame channel